-The Institute for Intergovernmental Research (IIR) provides management review, performance assessment, and operations analysis to the Regional Information Sharing Systems Program through grant awards received from the Office of Justice Programs (OJP), Bureau of Justice Assistance (BJA).
+The Institute for Intergovernmental Research (IIR) provides management review, performance assessment, and operations analysis services to the Regional Information Sharing Systems Program through grant awards received from the Office of Justice Programs (OJP), Bureau of Justice Assistance (BJA).

-This report contains a summary analysis of RISS project activity data relevant to the RISS Program guideline requirements established by OJP.
+This report contains a summary analysis of RISS project activity addressed by the RISS Program Guideline established by OJP.
 RISS project activity data is routinely collected and analyzed with the cooperation and assistance of the projects.
-The activity data in this report covers the years 1988, 1989, and 1990.
-The summary briefly describes the RISS Program, project components, and activity data describing the various project components.
-Project activity and implementation of shared funding alternatives are discussed, as well as a summary of service and activity growth trends.
+The activity data in this report covers the years 1989, 1990, and 1991.
+The summary briefly describes the RISS Program, lists project service components, and presents activity data describing the various service components.
+Project implementation of shared funding alternatives is discussed, as well as a summary of service and activity growth trends.